hydroper/as3parser/crates/as3_verifier/progress-list.md

 > Prints undefined property and function calls; also performs compile-time type checking on assignments and options supplied to method calls.

+## Expression verification

+* [ ] Value expectation
+  * [ ] Not all kinds of types are expected as value.
+Invalidate namespace sets, packages and certain types such as `*`.
+The result of expecting a value should produce a `Value` type kind.

 ## Fully package qualified references

-- [ ] In a `o.x` expression, imported packages shadows any topmost variable name under a lexical scope, conforming to ActionScript 3 specification.
+- [ ] In a `o.x` expression (without `q::x`), imported packages shadows any topmost variable name under a lexical scope, conforming to ActionScript 3 specification.

 - [ ] Reproduce the following diagnostic (optional):